danbjorn/til/markdown/cron-offset.md

 ---
 created: 2021-03-04
 tag: cron
+title: Gotcha when adding an offset to cron intervals
 ---
-# Gotcha when adding an offset to cron intervals

 `2/5 * * * *` is a handy cron expression for "every five minutes, starting at 2 minutes
 past", i.e. an offset of two minutes.
 This helps avoid lots of cronjobs running at the same time.